-"This rattan pendant can find its place in any room.
-It adds an element of texture in a neutral toned home."
+"This rattan IKEA pendant can find its place in any room.
+It adds an element of texture in a neutral-toned home."

-"This media console is ideal for a family— it's modern, clean, and has plenty of space for all accessories."
+"This IKEA media console is ideal for a family— it's modern, clean, and has plenty of space for all your accessories."

 The Family Home

-"This airy and lightweight chair is perfect for an outside patio or even as an accent chair for a living room," the pair tells us.
+"This airy, lightweight IKEA chair is perfect for an outside patio or even as an accent chair for a living room," the pair tells us.
 It's made from durable natural fiber that won't show any stains or spills.

-"Jute rugs are perfect at any age—this one adds a fun component for a classic space."
+"Jute rugs are perfect at any age—this IKEA one adds a fun component for a classic space."

 The Refined Home